Adoption Books

 Cultures of Transnational Adoption Edited by Toby Alice Volkman is an academic anthology.
 From the publisher: “The cultural experiences considered in this volume raise important questions about race and nation; about kinship, biology, and belonging; and about the politics of the sending and receiving nations.
 Several essayists explore the images and narratives related to transnational adoption.
 Others examine the recent preoccupation with “roots” and “birth cultures…Together, the contributors trace the new geographies of kinship and belonging created by transnational adoption.”

 Inside Transracial Adoption (Second Edition) by Beth Hall is a book for adoptive parents.
 From the publisher: “Drawing on research, the authors’ decades of experience as adoption professionals, and their personal experience of adopting transracially, the book features real-life examples and strategies for success, and explores in depth the realities of raising a child transracially, whether in a multicultural or predominantly white community.
 Readers will learn how to help children build a strong sense of identity, so that they will feel at home both in their new family and in their racial group or culture of origin.”
 This is another book that demonstrates a white adoptive parent’s ability to see their adopted child’s perspective.
+Hall is an adoptive parent.

 International Adoption: Global Inequalities and the Circulation of Children edited by Diana Marre and Laura Briggs is another academic anthology that focuses on intercountry/transnational adoption (with associated transracial adoption as part of ICA/TNA).
 From the book’s abstract: “Rather than focusing only on the United States, as much previous work on the topic does, this book considers the perspectives of a number of sending countries as well as other receiving countries, particularly in Europe.
 The book also reminds us that the United States also sends children into international adoptions—particularly children of color.
 The book thus complicates the standard scholarly treatment of the subject, which tends to focus on the tensions between those who argue that transnational adoption is an outgrowth of American wealth, power, and military might (as well as a rejection of adoption from domestic foster care) and those who maintain that it is about a desire to help children in need.”
+Briggs is an adoptive parent.

 International Advances in Adoption Research for Practice edited by Gretchen Miller Wrobel and Elsbeth Neil is aimed toward professionals involved in aspects of adoption practice (including social workers, clinicians, and physicians).
 This book is an edited collection of 13 papers based on invited keynote presentations or paper symposia presentations given at the Second International Conference on Adoption Research (ICAR2) held in 2006 and provides cross-cultural perspectives of adoption from a worldwide, multidisciplinary community of adoption researchers.
 This would be a book for those interested in what the research community is focusing on in terms of adoption.

 International Korean Adoption: A Fifty-year History of Policy and Practice by Kathleen Ja Sook Bergquist, M. Elizabeth Vonk, Dong Soo Kim and Marvin D. Feit is a compilation of research specifically about Korean adoption.
 Bergquist is a Korean adoptee and adoptive parent.
 From the publisher: “Through original research and personal accounts, this revealing text explores how Korean adoptees and their families fit into their family roles—and offers clear perspectives on adoption as child welfare practice.
 Global implications and politics, as well as the very personal experiences are examined in detail.
 This source is a one-of-a-kind look into the full spectrum of information pertaining to Korean adoption.”
+Bergquist is an adoptee and adoptive parent.

 Invisible Asians: Korean American Adoptees, Asian American Experiences and Racial Exceptionalism by Kim Park Nelson is the most comprehensive oral history study of Korean adoptees.
 From the publisher: “Invisible Asians draws on the life stories of more than sixty adult Korean adoptees in three locations: Minnesota, home to the largest concentration of Korean adoptees in the United States; the Pacific Northwest, where many of the first Korean adoptees were raised; and Seoul, home to hundreds of adult adoptees who have returned to South Korea to live and work.
 Their experiences underpin a critical examination of research and policy making about transnational adoption from the 1950s to the present day.”
+Park Nelson is an adoptee.

 Outsiders Within: Writing on Transracial Adoption edited by Jane Jeong Trenka, Julia Chinyere Oparah and Sun Yung Shin is an anthology largely by adoptees, with selected other scholars or writers with additional expertise.
 From the publisher: “While transracial adoption tends to be considered benevolent, it often exacts a heavy emotional, cultural, and economic toll on those who directly experience it.
 Outsiders Within is a landmark publication that carefully explores this most intimate aspect of globalization through essays, fiction, poetry, and art.”
 A note that several interviews with deeper discussions about the book by contributors (including myself) are available here.
+All of the editors are adoptees.

 Outsourced Children: Orphanage Care and Adoption in Globalizing China by Leslie K. Wang.
 This book importantly connects the practice of intercountry adoption in China to a larger conversation of the ways in which children serve as a way both Chinese and American/U.S. governments implement their moral influence in a globalized world.
 Wang’s ethnography highlights the forms of “outsourced intimacy” used to both prepare children as “adoptable” for foreign parents as well as to care for children with disabilities who will likely remain institutionalized.

 Somebody’s Children: The Politics of Transracial and Transnational Adoption by Laura Briggs is a response to Elizabeth Bartholet’s book, Nobody’s Children.
 Historian Briggs counters the ideologies that adopted children are unwanted by their families of origin and argues that transracial and transnational adoption occur through larger systemic and cultural values about deserving and undeserving parents – especially women.
 Briggs describes the ways communities are coerced or forced to “give up” their children and the costs to those communities as a result.
+Briggs is an adoptive parent.

 The Ethics of Transracial Adoption by Hawley Fogg-Davis is not my favorite, but thought-provoking and challenging.
 From the publisher: “Fogg-Davis’s argument in favor of transracial adoption is based on the moral and legal principle of nondiscrimination and a theory of race-consciousness she terms “racial navigation.”
 Challenging the notion that children “get” their racial identity from their parents, she argues that children, through the process of racial navigation, should cultivate their self-identification in dialogue with others.”